-Join Mike Meyers for an in-depth discussion in this video How monitors work, part of CompTIA A+ Exam Prep (220-901) Part 4: Displays and Printers.
+Join Mike Meyers for an in-depth discussion in this video How monitors work, part of CompTIA A+ (220-901) Cert Prep: 4 Displays and Printers.

 - If you want to understand how monitors work, we've got to take it down to the very base level to the most core piece of your monitor, the pixel.
 This is a pixel.
 Now mine's actually you could walk through it, but in the real world this is actually made from liquid crystal display or LCDs.
 Now a single pixel on an LCD is actually composed of three pieces.
 Each one of these pieces is called an element.
 Now the reason we use three pieces is because we need colors.